BLONDE ROOTS, A prose novel in which Africans enslave Europeans.

 Penguin UK, 2008 & Penguin USA, 2010

 Bernardine’s first fully-prose novel BLONDE ROOTS (Penguin UK 2008/USA 2009) is an original and often satirical take on slavery in which Africans are the masters and Europeans are their slaves.
-The protagonist is a captured white woman from Europa who tries to escape slavery in the West Japanese Islands and the United Kingdom of Great Ambossa.
+The protagonist is a captured white woman from Europa who tries to escape slavery in the United Kingdom of Great Ambossa.

 Available as an unabridged audio book by Whole Story Audio Books (Amazon).

 LARA, Bloodaxe Books, 2009.